chaiovercode/ai-leadership-notes/02-Generative-AI/README.md

 > **"Traditional AI was a better librarian; Generative AI is a better writer."**

-In Module 1, we covered how AI recognizes patterns—classification, prediction, sorting things into buckets.
+In Module 1, we covered how AI recognizes patterns, classification, prediction, sorting things into buckets.
 This module is about something fundamentally different: AI using those patterns to **create something that didn't exist before**.

 That shift—from recognition to creation—is why everyone's losing their minds right now.